mpilone/vaadin-plupload/README.md

 * Supports multiple client side runtimes (HTML5, Flash, Silverlight, and HTML4)
 * Supports chunked uploading
 * Supports immediate or manual upload initiation
+* Client side maximum file size detection
+* Retry support on failed chunk upload
 * Modeled after the standard Upload component for server side compatibility
 * The standard Vaadin FileUploadHandler is used for incoming data and compatibility

 ## Limitations
-* By using the Upload component API and standard FileUploadHandler, some features of Plupload are not exposed, such as the upload queue or maximum file size
+* By using the Upload component API and standard FileUploadHandler, some features of Plupload are not exposed, such as the upload queue
 * Because Plupload announces the start of an upload via RPC, it is possible that the data could begin arriving at the Receiver before the uploadStarted event is fired